-12. Informal Resolution
+12 Informal Resolution

-- 12.1 Upon receipt of a Misconduct Report Form, the Student Misconduct Officer will consider whether informal resolution might reasonably resolve the matter without the need for a formal investigation/proceedings.
-Where informal resolution is considered to be an appropriate option, the Student Misconduct Officer will explore this with the individuals involved as deemed appropriate. - 12.2 If the Responding Student fails to engage with the Informal Resolution this will be deemed an incident of Operational Obstruction and the Student Misconduct Officer may instigate a formal investigation under these Regulations into the allegation(s) reported and/or Operational Obstruction. - 12.3 If the Reporting Party is not agreeable to Informal Resolution, the Student Misconduct Officer must consider if it is proportionate to continue with a formal investigation.
-Where it is decided this would not be proportionate the Student Misconduct Officer may continue with Informal Resolution and notify the Reporting Party of their decision. - 12.4 The Student Misconduct Officer may use their discretion when deciding upon an appropriate means of Informal Resolution, which may include but is not limited to one or more of the following options: - i.
-Restorative practice, mediation or conciliation - ii.
-Words of advice to one or more parties - iii.
-Issuing a reminder of the Code of Student Conduct - iv.
-Acceptable Behaviour Contract (ABC) - v.
-No Contact Arrangement (NCA) - vi.
-Letter of apology - vii.
-Reflective statement - viii.
-In the case of incidents which occurred in on-campus accommodation a discretional voluntary transfer to alternative accommodation for either the Reporting or Responding Student may be offered.
+- 12.1 Upon receipt of a Misconduct Report Form, the Conduct and Complaints Office will consider whether informal resolution might reasonably resolve the matter without the need for a formal investigation/proceedings.
+Where informal resolution is considered to be an appropriate option, the Conduct and Complaints Office will explore this with the individuals involved as deemed appropriate. - 12.2 If the Responding Student fails to engage with the Informal Resolution this will be deemed an incident of Operational Obstruction and the Conduct and Complaints Office may instigate a formal investigation under these Regulations into the allegation(s) reported and/or Operational Obstruction. - 12.3 If the Reporting Party is not agreeable to Informal Resolution, the Conduct and Complaints Office must consider if it is proportionate to continue with a formal investigation.
+Where it is decided this would not be proportionate the Conduct and Complaints Office may continue with Informal Resolution and notify the Reporting Party of their decision. - 12.4 The Conduct and Complaints Office may use their discretion when deciding upon an appropriate means of Informal Resolution, which may include but is not limited to one or more of the following options:

+- i.
+Restorative practice, meditation or conciliation

+- ii.
+Words of advice to one or more parties

+- iii.
+Issuing a reminder of the Code of Student Conduct

+- iv.
+Acceptable Behaviour Contract (ABC)

+- v.
+No Contact Arrangement (NCA)

+- vi.
+Letter of apology

+- vii.
+Reflective statement

+- viii.
+In the cases of incidents which occurred in on-campus accommodation a discretional voluntary transfer to alternative accommodation for either the Reporting or Responding Student may be offered.

-13. Precautionary Action
+13 Precautionary Action